 You certainly need a web browser for displaying HTML pages.

-Panorado JS requires some HTML5 features which are supported by the current browser implementations.
+Panorado JS requires some HTML5 features which are supported by the current browsers.

 But absolutely no plugins or add-ons: No Flash, no Java, no Silverlight!